samsuh/2026-journal/README.md

 ## 7/31/26 - Friday
 - No plans
-- gonna prob stop taking P for hair, and just deal with it.
+- gonna prob stop hair treatment, and just deal without it

 ## 7/30/26 - Thursday
 - Recover from yesterday's overdoing it.